 Email: donmazov@umich.edu

-I am a Postdoctoral Assistant Professor in Mathematics at the University of Michigan.
-I received my PhD in Mathematics from the University of Kentucky, advised by Prof. Peter Perry, on the large-time asymptotics of the Kadomtsev–Petviashvili I (KP I) equation.
-My research focuses on integrable systems, inverse scattering, Riemann–Hilbert problems, and asymptotic analysis within applied mathematics and mathematical physics.
+I am a Parekh IBL Research Postdoctoral Assistant Professor in Mathematics at the University of Michigan.
+I received my Ph.D. from the University of Kentucky, where I was advised by Prof. Peter Perry, with a dissertation on the large-time asymptotics of the Kadomtsev–Petviashvili I (KP I) equation.
+I am currently mentored by Prof. Peter Miller.

 You can access my CV here